 Wouldn’t it be great to have an accountability standard to money?
 Unfortunately, we don’t have many great examples around us.
 The U.S. Government is trillions of dollars in debt.
 Most Americans carry debt on their shoulders while living paycheck to paycheck.

 We have never been taught to be accountable with money.

 The first step to being accountable with money is an accountability partner – either your spouse, friend, or a coach.
 Someone who will keep your best interests in mind.

 The second step is to have benchmarks to hold yourself accountable to.
 Understand how our tagline “Where Cents Parallel Vision” means to you and how to apply it to your life.
-Make sure to set long-term visions with short-term attainable goals.
+Make sure to set long-term visions with attainable short-term financial goals.
 Also, journaling your journey is a great way to stay focused and track progress!